Lesson 3: Making the 5-Point - Backgammon Blog

 • 2

-Here are two early game positions where Black has not much and White has an inner point and some pressure.
+Here are two early game positions where Black has not much and Orange has an inner point and some pressure.

 Loading board